kichirouhoshino/deadbeef-flatpak/README.md

+# Personal DeaDBeeF Flatpak package

+My fork of saivert's DeaDBeeF Flatpak packaging

+Combined changes:
+- Builds with GTKNativeFileChooser
+- Makes use of saivert's pulseaudio output plugin
+- Removes default pulseaudio plugin and alsa plugin
+- Can now recursively scan plugin directories

+Flatpak extensions load their files to `/app/lib/deadbeef/flatpak`, with each extension having its own folder.
+Due to Flatpak limitations, you cannot add plugins directly to the `/app/lib/deadbeef` folder, which is why I patched DeaDBeeF to allow recursive plugin scanning.
+You can find the current available plugins in the `plugins` folder in this repo.
+All plugins are built from source whenever possible.

+Below is the original contents of the README.

 # deadbeef-flatpak

 DeaDBeeF stable build 1.8.1 support building with GTKNativeFileChooser which is utilized to support flatpak portals.
 Other than that the xdg-music (~/Music) folder is made available by default so it is not fully sandboxed.